7 Quick Spring Cleaning Projects You Can Do In 1 Hour Or Less

 - Descale your coffee maker and wash and rinse the components.

 - Run your dishwasher empty with a cup of white vinegar in a glass on the upper tray.
 Then wipe down the inside and the gasket with a damp microfiber cloth and empty/rinse your dishwasher filter.

 - Run a self-clean cycle on your oven.
+Wipe down when complete.